rick7122003/Kee-Siong/README.md

 These values can be used to assess the model's accuracy and compare its performance with other models.
 The MAE provides another measure of prediction error, which may be more interpretable than MSE or RMSE as it represents the average absolute difference in resale price.

+Mean Absolute Error (MAE): 53928.529820299846 represents high degree of error, making this model not preferred.

 Evaluation Metrics:

-Mean Squared Error (MSE): 5194369915.213859.
+Mean Squared Error (MSE): 5134414620.666957.
 This metric measures the average squared difference between the actual and predicted values.
 A lower MSE generally indicates better performance.

-Root Mean Squared Error (RMSE): 72071.9773227699.
+Root Mean Squared Error (RMSE): 71654.82970928727.
 This is the square root of MSE, providing an error value in the same units as the target variable (resale price).

-R-squared (R²): 0.8068809275566823.
+R-squared (R²): 0.8091099776743974.
 This metric represents the proportion of variance in the target variable explained by the model.

 An R-squared of 0.806 indicates that the model explains approximately 80.6% of the variance in resale prices, which is a relatively good fit.

-Mean Absolute Error (MAE): 54498.6556327262.
+Mean Absolute Error (MAE): 53928.529820299846.
 This measures the average absolute difference between actual and predicted values.